-In addition, you can also easily unblock apps and content that you may otherwise not have access to.
-Your workplace, school or government or local network may not allow certain content.
-You can easily get around most restrictions by using a VPN -— including streaming content you wouldn't typically have access to.
+An iPhone VPN isn't just for better privacy, though.
+It also allows you to easily unblock apps and content that you may otherwise not have access to.
+Your workplace, school, or government's local network may not allow certain content.
+You can easily get around most restrictions by using a VPN – including streaming content you wouldn't typically have access to.

 Before you jump in and frantically search through the App Store for a VPN app, we'll explain here the many (many) uses and, ultimately, our top five picks for an iPhone VPN according to our latest in-depth testing.

-One of the cheapest iPhone VPNs (get it for less than $2.50 a month) is also one of the best rated.
-And as an added bonus, one sub covers you for as many devices as you can handle - including Windows PCs, Macs, Androids, tablets, TV streaming devices and more.
+One of the cheapest iPhone VPNs (get it for as little as $2.30 per month) is also one of the best-rated.
+And as an added bonus, one sub covers you for as many devices as you can handle—including Windows PCs, Macs, Androids, tablets, TV streaming devices, and more.

 How to choose the best iPhone VPN app